 5 fun science kits from the last century

 You simply wouldn’t believe what they let Joe public play with in the early-mid 20th century!
-We’ve come a long way from letting school children play with deadly poison and radioactive rocks in their chemistry sets.
-Here’s 5 science kits from across the last 100 years – see for yourself how much things have changed.
+We’ve come a long way from giving school children deadly poison and radioactive rocks in their chemistry sets.
+Here are 5 science kits from across the last 100 years – see for yourself how much things have changed.

 Atomic Energy Lab